Julian22222/PRACTICE/CICD/README.md

 ....
 ////////
 name: nameOfTheWorkflow
-on: [workflow_dispatch, push, pull_request ]   //<-- can put many triggers in the array
+on: [workflow_dispatch, push, pull_request ]   //<-- can put many triggers in the array, workflow will react on each of these triggers from array
 .....
 /////
 name: nameOfTheWorkflow